Zunaeed-Imran/Portal_for_doctors_react_project/README.md

 - Make Admin Dashboard.
 - In admin dashboard page add content make appointment, doctor info add.
 - Reschedule need a pop-up.

+### More task Add by Julius Bhai in this Project.
+- in the navbar button admin and search button need to have a gap.
+- in the catagory section also need right side padding.
+- i can use in the catagorys ection `fluid width`.
+- review one card have no gap, need to fix.
+- message section need to responsive in all device.